41

 2) I also find the lyrics kind of silly.
 It seems like they are trying to be deep (especially on the first side track) but it just comes across as corny to me.
 And after realizing they were inspired by Ayn Rand it makes more sense since her books are like that - purportedly deep but populated with one dimensional caricatures and very flimsy philosophy

-In 2026, the "priests of the temples of syrinx" sound like the are the tech-bros of all the "magnificent seven" companies - so maybe they were on to something??
+In 2026, the "priests of the temples of syrinx" sound like they are the tech-bro billionaires of all the "magnificent seven" tech companies - so maybe they were on to something??

 I've got 2 songs "liked" on Spotify (Passage to Bangkok and Tears) since they aren't as annoying.
 Although the "oriental riff" on Passage to Bangkok is kind of dated/stereotypical, so it kinda drops that one by a notch.